-PHYS 211, 212, 213, 214 Refer to the Department of Physics.
+PHYS 211, 212, 213, 214

 DEPARTMENT OF CHEMISTRY

 Mission Statement

 The Department of Chemistry aims to provide its students, within the BS program, with the opportunity to learn about the traditional four main fields of chemistry and the corresponding emerging fields.
 This will be done through classroom courses, laboratory courses and research.
 Students are anticipated to acquire the basic concepts of chemistry, develop communication skills, as well as critical and analytical thinking.
 This will qualify them for opportunities in fields of education, industry, research (science, environment, health) and present them as scientifically literate citizens.